-The new Calgary Cancer Centre at the Foothills Medical Centre in Calgary will be the region’s premier healthcare facility and academic centre providing cancer care services in Southern Alberta.
-As Alberta’s first major-design build project for the Alberta Government, the Centre is set to open early next year, and is expected to improve health outcomes and spur job creation in the Calgary region.
-Serving as the bridging consultant, Arup worked closely with the Alberta Ministry of Infrastructure to provide a suite of multidisciplinary services throughout the project including supporting the design-build procurement, design review, compliance management, site monitoring, and contract administration.
+The new Arthur J.E.
+Child Comprehensive Cancer Centre at the Foothills Medical Centre in Calgary will be the region’s premier healthcare facility and academic centre providing cancer care services in southern Alberta.
+As the first major-design build project for the Alberta Government, the Centre is set to open to the public in 2024 and is expected to improve health outcomes and spur job creation in the Calgary region.
+Serving as the Bridging Consultant, Arup worked closely with the Alberta Infrastructure to provide a suite of multidisciplinary services throughout the project including supporting the authoring the requirements, design-build procurement, design review, compliance management, site monitoring, contract administration and technical advice.

-The new Calgary Cancer Centre is a 127,000m2, CAD$1.4bn facility designed to provide leading-edge cancer care to Albertans.
-The Centre achieved substantial completion in December 2022, when ownership was transferred from the Alberta Ministry of Infrastructure to Alberta Health.
-In the coming year, medical equipment such as MRIs will be installed and tested, and the facilities will be readied for patient one.
-The centre will support and deliver an interdisciplinary and integrated care philosophy to improve patient outcomes, which accommodates research, education, and patient- and family-centered care.
-The facility will include a 1,650-stall underground parkade, roadways, and connections into the existing medical and university research structures.
+The new Arthur J.E.
+Child Comprehensive Cancer Centre is a 127,000m2, CAD$1.4 billion facility designed to provide leading-edge cancer care to Albertans.
+The Centre achieved substantial completion in November 2022, when ownership was transferred from Alberta Infrastructure to Alberta Health Services.
+The Centre will support and deliver an interdisciplinary and integrated care philosophy to improve patient outcomes, which accommodates research, education, and patient- and family-centred care.
+The facility includes a 1,650-stall underground parkade, roadways, and connections into the existing medical and university research structures.

 In the first phases of the project, Arup provided technical, specification writing, and design build advisory services to the Government of Alberta.
 Our team authored a Statement of Requirements document totalling some 1,200 pages, contributed to the development and implementation of an innovative strategy for design build including a series of collaborative meetings with the RFP proponents, provided responses to RFIs, and drafted addenda.
-Our team then successfully navigating a design and construction period that took the project through a worldwide pandemic and extensive supply chain delays.
-In this final phase until opening day, Arup will support the client in post-construction and occupancy activities including close out, annual energy target assessment, warranty administration and seasonal commissioning.
+Our team then successfully navigated a design and construction period that took the project through a worldwide pandemic and extensive construction monitoring challenges.
+In this final phase until opening day, Arup is supporting Alberta Infrastructure in post-construction and occupancy activities including close out, annual energy target assessment, warranty administration and seasonal commissioning.

 Project Summary